The Million$ Legacy Club

 Each month, families complete a simple challenge together.
 Talking about money makes wisdom grow.
 Use these prompts to start a short conversation at the dinner table or on the drive home.

-Next Up: Saving and giving money a job — planning for now and later.
+Next Up: Investing and giving money a long-term assignment — building growth beyond stability.